 Schedule changes that affect your child’s attendance may be made by calling the Child Development office at 327-9160.
-Schedule changes are due by the 20th of each month for the preceeding month (Exception: August schedule changes due by August 10th, December schedule changes by December 15th).
+Schedule changes are due by the 20th of each month for the preceeding month (Exception: August/September schedule changes due by August 10th, January schedule changes by December 15th).
 Reminders of schedule change dates are printed on your monthly bill.

 Your child must be contracted for a minimum number of sessions equal to 6 hours per week.
-The Stay and Play program can however stand alone but must be paid for upfront at the beginning of each semester.
+The Early Release Wednesdays is allowed to be a stand alone program (if combined with any other program you must meet the 6 hour per week minimum).

 Parents picking up children beyond program end times will be charged a late pick up fee.
 The charges will appear on your next month’s statement.